jaggedcow/FOWL/README.md

   - On Ubuntu, run `apt-get install nodejs`
   - On other platforms you can download an installer from <https://nodejs.org/en/download/>
 2. Download the source code
-3. You must create two json configuration files in the same location as the source code
+3. You must create a json configuration files in the same location as the source code
   - `config.json` contains basic information about how to run the program.
 An example file is:

        <code>{